K-3 Class

 Baskets

-Your children will have a basket and coat hook area that is located in the room.
+Your children will have a basket and coat hook area that is located in the hallway outside the room.
 This is where their extra clothes, coats, hats, mittens, sunglasses, sunscreen, or any special nap blanket or stuffed animal that needs to be taken home on a daily basis will be stored.
 We ask that no medication be stored in these baskets due to the safety of all children.

 Bathroom